-Bountiful City will revise the storm water management ordinance to require post-construction controls to manage storm water on site to prevent the discharge from the first 0.6" of precipitation using LID practices to the maximum extent technically feasible.
+Bountiful City will use the storm water management ordinance to require post-construction controls to manage storm water on site to prevent the discharge from the 80th percentile runoff event using LID practices to the maximum extent technically feasible.
 This will apply to both public and private developments.